Judgment No. 2095

 The complainants challenge a decision taken by the Committee of Representatives of the Member States concerning salary adjustments.
 The organisation submits that the complaints are irreceivable since it is not the author of that decision.
 "The complainants are paid by [the organisation] and so may challenge any individual decisions that affect their terms of employment, particularly salary, regardless of who has authority over such decisions."

-complaint; complaint allowed; decision; individual decision; international civil servant; receivability of the complaint; competence; right of appeal; terms of appointment; salary; adjustment; decision-maker; executive body
+complaint; decision; individual decision; receivability of the complaint; competence; right of appeal; terms of appointment; salary; adjustment; decision-maker; executive body; official

 "The determination of salary scales is discretionary [and] must be exercised within a framework of rules drawn from both the relevant statutory provisions and the general principles of clarity, stability and foreseeability defined in the case law (see, for example, Judgment 1821)."